Pythons-And-Ladders/the-coke-can-project/README.md

 Welcome to The Coke Can Project!
 This repository provides the tools, code, and guidance to convert the TTGO T-Beam Supreme devices into fully configurable, multi-protocol wireless sensor nodes.
 The system allows efficient data classification and transmission over LoRa, WiFi, or BLE based on Quality of Service (QoS) requirements and sensor data urgency.

 ## Project Overview

+The purpose of this project is to design and develop an intelligent data routing system for a Wireless Sensor Network (WSN).
+The primary goal is to enhance energy efficiency, while ensuring reliability and flexibility in data management across the network.
+This project not only delivers a theoretical solution but also implements and evaluates a physical WSN.

+**Key Features**
+- Metadata Management: Efficient assignment and management of data metadata.
+- Priority Assignment: Classifies data by urgency to ensure high-priority information is handled first.
+- Traffic Pre-emption: Optimizes network traffic flow by prioritizing critical data.
+- Protocol Selection: Automatically selects the best communication protocol (LoRa, Wi-Fi, or BLE) based on data requirements.
+- Data Transmission: Secure and reliable data transmission across the WSN.

+**System Capabilities**
-This project turns Meshtastic devices into customizable wireless sensor nodes capable of environmental monitoring and data classification for transmission using different communication protocols.
-The system includes:
+This project turns Meshtastic devices into customisable wireless sensor nodes capable of environmental monitoring and data classification for transmission using different communication protocols.
+The system includes the processing of:

-- Intrinsic node data (e.g., battery status, memory usage, processor load)
+- Intrinsic node data (e.g., battery percentage and system voltage)
-- Extrinsic sensor data (e.g., temperature, humidity, pressure using a BME280 sensor)
+- Extrinsic sensor data (e.g., temperature, humidity and pressure)
-- Network parameters (e.g., transmission method: LoRa, WiFi, BLE)
+- Network parameters (e.g., RSSI and transmission error rate)

 By allowing you to preemptively classify sensor data based on urgency and importance, this system ensures energy-efficient communication and flexible network configurations.

+## Product Scope
+The project focuses on the development of an intelligent data routing system for various applications, such as disaster management, environmental monitoring, and industrial automation.
+It provides a flexible, dual-protocol communication system (LoRa, Wi-Fi, BLE) for efficient data collection, prioritisation, and transmission.

+**In-Scope Tasks:**
+- Data collection and labelling
+- Priority assignment and pre-emption
+- Dual-protocol communication
+- System integration and testing

+**Out-of-Scope Tasks:**
+- Hardware manufacturing
+- AI or ML features
+- Post-deployment maintenance

 ### Features
-Multi-Protocol Communication: Supports LoRa, WiFi, and BLE based on data urgency and importance.
+Multi-Protocol Communication: Supports LoRa, WiFi, and BLE.
 Extensible Framework: Add your own sensors and modify classification logic.
 Node Health Monitoring: Continuously track internal metrics like free memory, battery voltage, and processor load.
 Environmental Monitoring: Use a variety of onboard sensors (e.g., BME280) to collect environmental data.